 These cookies enable services you ask for.

-Cookies can also be used to remember changes made to text size, fonts and other parts of web pages that can be customised.
-They may also be used to provide services you asked for such as watching a video or commenting on a blog.
+Cookies can also be used to remember changes made to text size, fonts and other parts of web pages.
+They may be used to provide services you ask for such as playing a video or adding a comment on a blog.
 The information these cookies collect may not reveal the person’s identity and they cannot track browsing activity on other websites.

 Targeting or advertising cookies

-These collect information about browsing habits to make advertising more relevant to you and your interests.
-They are also used to limit the number of times an advertisement is seen as well as help measure the effectiveness of the advertising campaign.
-Usually placed by advertising networks, with our permission they remember visited websites.
+Targeting cookies collect information about browsing habits to make advertising more relevant to you and your interests.
+They are also used to limit the number of times an advertisement is seen and to measure the effectiveness of the advertising campaign.

+Advertising cookies are usually placed by advertising networks with our permission and they will remember the websites you visit.
 This information is shared with other organisations such as advertisers.
-Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.
+Targeting or advertising cookies are quite often linked to website functionality provided by the other organisation.